-Arbit also suggests giving your child something fun to look forward to at the end of the day, such as a beloved meal.
+Arbit also suggests giving kids something fun to look forward to at the end of the day, such as a beloved meal.

 “Tell them that after you pick them up, you’re going to make their favorite mac and cheese dinner,” she says.
 “This is the bookend to their morning routine and will help give them some clarity on what the day will look like.”